Skip to main content

 Treat legal documents as a verification task, not a template you copy blindly.
 The exact documents and wording depend on your jurisdiction, your offer, and the data you collect.
 Review your checkout, email opt-in, and delivery flow end to end so your disclosures match what actually happens.

-Keep this as a checklist with verified placeholders until you confirm jurisdiction rules.
+Keep this as a checklist of unresolved jurisdiction checks until you confirm the rules that apply to your setup.
 Verify registration and filing triggers, customer-location evidence, and the responsibility split in your setup.
 Do not assume any provider model removes all compliance responsibility.

 Focus on end-to-end reliability before scale.
 Choose a payment setup you can operate consistently, then run a live test purchase and confirm currencies, payout timing, refund handling, customer-support routing, and recordkeeping work as expected.
 If responsibilities are shared with a provider, verify the exact split in writing.